a-flyleaf/ygbtdm/about.md

 > Content note: **Story contains mature themes.** There is no explicit gore or nudity.
 Art may feature body horror.
 Creator has chosen not to use more specific warnings.

 ## the site
-Because a majority of art has been posted <a href="https://www.deviantart.com/a-flyleaf/gallery?q=%23unmooredrandos" target="_blank">offsite</a> with little regard for context, I decided to make a few pages to compile everything for a smoother browsing experience.
+Because a majority of art has been posted <a href="https://www.deviantart.com/a-flyleaf/gallery?q=%23unmooredrandos" target="_blank">offsite</a> with little regard for context, I decided to make a few pages to make things nicer to look at (and, eventually, provide some additional crumbs of context).

-For the most part, there is no indication of "spoilers"; browse artdumps at your own risk.
+For the most part, there is no indication of "spoilers"; browse at your own risk.
 But if I think something warrants hiding, it'll be grayed out <span class="spoiler">like this</span>; click to show/hide.
 Images may also be "hidden," like so:

 {%include figure.html
 	img="carless"